 It’s human nature to feel the need to discuss important events in our lives.
 A legal claim affecting your job can be very traumatic with long-term consequences for your future, but Tampa employment lawyers Florin Gray Bouzas Owens, LLC caution that nothing good can happen if you talk about your case with others.
 More likely, in fact, the result will be negative.
+Here are some tips about maintaining the confidentiality of your employment case.

 In some instances, an employee will continue to work at his or her job while the claim proceeds.
 Through the discovery phase and in preparation for trial, regular communication with Tampa employment lawyers is necessary to advance the case.
 Although it is obviously very convenient to use the office fax or email to send the required documents to your legal counsel, it is not wise to do so.
 Initially, most offices have automatic fax and email storage systems in place, which means a copy of everything you send will be available.
 Importantly, although there is a well-established attorney-client privilege that protects the confidentiality of communications, it is not clear if the privilege extends to communications originated via the employer’s devices.